cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/imageOverlay.md

 import {Transformation} from "@cloudinary/base/transformation/Transformation";

-// image sources go into layers (image or video)
-// imageLayers go into image assets
-// videoLayers go into video assets myImage.overlay(
+myImage.overlay(
-           Overlay.source( // imageLayer with a Source and a Position Qualifiers image('cloudinary_icon') // Mandatory - Source
+           Overlay.source( // An overlay has a Source and a Position Qualifiers image('cloudinary_icon') // Mandatory - Source
                    .transformation(new Transformation()
                        .resize(scale().width(300).height(300)) // A source can be transformed like an image